-Children will use the computers, tablets, and touchscreen display units throughout their years at St Catherine's.
-The Foundation Stage, the children work on a variety of design and making activities to meet the requirements of the Early Learning Goals.
+Children will use the computers, tablets, and touchscreen display units throughout the curriculum.
+In the Foundation Stage, the children work on a variety of design and making activities to meet the requirements of the Early Learning Goals.

-Children will receive dedicated Computer lessons and will be expected to use the knowledge and skills learnt to support their learning.
-Cross-curricular lessons are taught to and in hand, heighten the computing skills taught.
-Pupils may use digital devices in core subjects and in lessons such as design and technology, art and music.
+Children will receive dedicated Computer lessons and will then be expected to use the knowledge and skills learnt to support their learning across the curriculum.